-In a typical engagement, we begin with quantifying the potential impact of different product and price attributes on consumer choice.
-We then identify gaps in the communication of value regarding these attributes, and highlight differences in choice behavior across demographic and credit segments.
+In a typical engagement, we begin by quantifying the potential impact of different product and price attributes on consumer choice.
+We then identify gaps in the communication of value regarding these attributes and highlight differences in choice behavior across demographic and credit segments.

-We offer coverage across the entire retail products spectrum, covering, checking accounts, credit cards, and mortgages.
+We offer coverage across the entire retail product spectrum, covering chequing accounts, credit cards, and mortgages.

 CREDIT UNIONS PERSPECTIVE

-Each quarter, we review the public financials of leading Canadian credit unions, diagnosing the state of the credit union industry and illustrating the leading practices and characteristics of industry winners.
+Each quarter, we review the public finances of leading Canadian credit unions, diagnosing the state of the credit union industry, and illustrating the leading practices and characteristics of industry winners.
 To receive a copy of our perspective, email us.

-MortgageRetainer uses a build-up approach for mortgage pricing by taking into account default, prepayment and funding volatility risks for each mortgage transaction in the renewal pool.
-Using advanced Rest API technology, MortgageRetainer platform also helps managers develop business plans on the fly.
+MortgageRetainer uses a build-up approach for mortgage pricing by considering default, prepayment, and funding volatility risks for each mortgage transaction in the renewal pool.
+Using advanced Rest API technology, the MortgageRetainer platform also helps managers develop business plans very quickly.

-If an organization offered the same “average” price to every customer applying for a loan, low-risk customers would secure better rates with other organizations, while lower- quality customers would not.
+If an organization offered the same “average” price to every customer applying for a loan, low-risk customers would secure better rates with other organizations, while high-risk customers would not.
 To increase share and stay competitive in a tight market, banks require a strong analytical foundation of RetailEdge.